groupdocs-metadata/GroupDocs.Metadata-Products/content/metadata/nodejs-java/remove/pptm.en.md

 ############################# More Formats #####################
 more_formats:
     enable: true
-    title: "Refining PPTM Files with Node.js via Java"
+    title: "Removing Metadata from Other File Formats"
     exclude: "PPTM"
-    description: "Discover the capabilities of the GroupDocs.Metadata for Node.js via Java API to manage and remove watermarks from PPTM files, enhancing document security and presentation without compromising on quality."
+    description: "Multi-format document and image metadata removal API for Node.js via Java.
+Retrieve and remove metadata from popular file formats."
     items:
         # format loop 1
         - name: "Add Metadata to AVI"